Psychological Safety Framework in Pull-based Open Source Projects: Empirical Study Results

-The results show that prior participation is a strong and highly significant predictor ($\beta = 1.86$, $p < 0.001$; OR = 6.43), indicating that contributors who have previously remained active are over six times more likely to continue participating.
-PS remains statistically significant in this model ($\beta = 0.05$, $p < 0.01$; OR = 1.05), though its effect size is notably smaller.
-This suggests that while PS has a positive association with future participation, its influence is more modest when contributors’ participation history is accounted for.
+\changed{The results of Model 3a show that prior participation is a strong and highly significant predictor ($\beta = 1.90$, $p < 0.001$; OR = 6.67), indicating that contributors who have previously remained active are over six times more likely to continue participating.
+However, \texttt{PS\_index\_repository} remains negatively and significantly associated with future sustained participation in this model ($\beta = -0.16$, $p < 0.001$; OR = 0.85).
+This suggests that the overall PS index is not positively associated with future participation when contributors’ participation history is accounted for. }

-Additionally, repository activity size (\texttt{repo\_size}) continues to be relevant, with contributors in medium and large repositories more likely to sustain participation compared to those in small ones.
+\changed{The results of Model 3b provide a more detailed explanation.
+Prior participation remains a strong and highly significant predictor ($\beta = 1.93$, $p < 0.001$; OR = 6.86).
+The interaction component, \texttt{PS\_interaction\_repository}, is negatively and significantly associated with future sustained participation ($\beta = -0.15$, $p < 0.001$; OR = 0.86), while the engagement component, \texttt{PS\_engagement\_repository}, is positively and significantly associated with future sustained participation ($\beta = 0.40$, $p < 0.001$; OR = 1.50).
+This suggests that visible engagement from relevant actors remains positively associated with future participation, even after accounting for contributors' prior participation history. }

-Together, the three models offer an understanding of how PS relates to developers’ sustained participation in open source repositories based on the PR activities.
-Overall, the findings indicate that developers working in repositories with higher levels of PS are more likely to remain active, both in the short (RQ1) and longer term (RQ2).
-However, once contributors have already established a pattern of participation, their future participation is largely shaped by that prior activity (RQ3).
-In other words, while PS supports initial and continued participation, long-term participation appears to be reinforced more by previous engagement.
+\changed{Overall, the findings indicate that the overall PS index is not positively associated with sustained participation.
+However, when the index is separated into \textit{interaction} and \textit{engagement} components, visible engagement from relevant actors is consistently positively associated with sustained participation, while higher interaction volume is negatively associated with it.
+Once contributors have already established a pattern of participation, their future participation is also strongly shaped by that prior activity.}